Universal Credit FAQs for Landlords

 There is a cash limit on the total benefits a household can receive, including the housing element.
 The cap is the same across London and varies depending on the size of the household.

 The cap can mean the rent is covered by the housing element, but the family is not left enough to live on.
-Councils assess affordability before properties are offered to a household affected by the cap to ensure that they are able to afford the rent and have enough money to live on.
+Councils assess the affordability of properties on a household affected by the cap.

 No, unless tenants have given explicit consent on their journal stating the name of their landlord and contact number.